Gloria Hunniford

-Mary Winifred Gloria Hunniford, OBE (born 10 April 1940) is a Northern Irish television and radio presenter, broadcaster and singer.
+Mary Winifred Gloria Hunniford (born 10 April 1940) is a British television and radio presenter, broadcaster and singer from Northern Ireland.
 She is known for presenting programmes on the BBC and ITV, such as Rip Off Britain, and her regular appearances as a panellist on Loose Women.
 She has been a regular reporter on This Morning and The One Show.
-She also had a singing career between the 1960s and 1980s.
+She also enjoyed a singing career from the 1960s to the 1980s.

 Early life

-Gloria Hunniford was born in Portadown, County Armagh, Northern Ireland, into a Protestant family; her father, a magician, was a member of the Orange Order.
-She had an older sister, Lena and a younger brother, Charles.
-In her teens, she spent some time in Kingston, Ontario, Canada, a period she considers very important in broadening her outlook.
+Gloria Hunniford was born in Portadown, into a Protestant family.
+Her father, a magician, was a member of the Orange Order.
+She had an older sister, Lena, and a younger brother, Charles.
+In her teens, she spent some time in Kingston, Ontario, Canada, a period she considers important in broadening her outlook.